Sen. Boxer on reforming the filibuster

 As is the case with popular speakers, audience members had to write their questions on a slip of paper and the moderator has to choose which ones to ask.
 The second question asked was the one I posed: Given the unprecedented use of the filibuster by the Republicans in the current Senate session, hat is your position on reforming or eliminating the filibuster?

 Here’s the video I took of Sen. Boxer’s two-minute answer.
 She said she supports reforming the filibuster rules when the next Senate assembles to set its rules in two ways: requiring 55 votes instead of 60, and requiring senators to actually filibuster on their feet.

 Now, we need a majority of senators to agree on the same reforms.

 My thanks to the Commonwealth Club for allowing the public to videotape and photograph their speakers.
-JD Lasica works with social change organizations, nonprofits and businesses on social media strategies.
-See his profile, visit his business blog, contact JD or leave a comment.
+JD Lasica is co-founder of the cruise discovery engine Cruiseable.
+See his About page, contact JD or follow him on Twitter or Google Plus.

 This work is licensed under a Creative Commons Attribution 3.0 Unported.